Is nitrate free bacon actually better for you?

 • Myth: “If it is labeled ‘uncured’ or ‘natural,’ it is healthy.”

-Fact: “Uncured” usually just means no synthetic curing salts were used.
-The bacon is still processed meat with similar levels of salt, fat, and often nitrites.
+Fact: “Uncured” usually means no added synthetic curing salts were used.
+The bacon is still processed meat with similar levels of salt, fat, and often nitrite.

 • Myth: “As long as it fits my calories, bacon is fine every day.”

-Fact: Disease risk from processed meat is more about long-term exposure to nitrates, nitrites, salt, and saturated fat than about calories alone.[3],[7]
+Fact: As reported in large observational studies and meta-analyses, long-term risk from processed meat is more about repeated exposure to nitrite-generating cures, salt, and saturated fat than about calories alone.[2][6]

 • Myth: “Vegetable nitrates are just as risky as bacon nitrates.”

-Fact: Nitrates from vegetables come wrapped in vitamin C, fiber, and antioxidants and are linked to better, not worse, cardiovascular outcomes.[2],[9]
+Fact: Nitrates from vegetables come with vitamin C, fiber, and antioxidants, and dietary nitrate from plant foods is linked to better, not worse, cardiovascular outcomes in the broader literature.[8]

 • Myth: “Switching to nitrate free bacon means I can eat as much as I want.”